bisdn/bisdn.github.io/network_configuration/switch_virtual_interfaces.md

 ---
-title: Switch VLAN Interfaces
+title: Switch Virtual Interfaces (SVI)
-parent: Layer 3
+parent: Network Configuration
-nav_order: 3
 ---

-# Switch VLAN Interfaces
+# Switch Virtual Interfaces (SVI)

 ## Introduction

-Extending the layer 2 domain to a layer 3 routed network can be done via the Switch VLAN Interfaces (SVI).
+Extending the layer 2 domain to a layer 3 routed network can be done via the Switch Virtual Interfaces (SVI).
 These interfaces allow for routing inter-VLAN traffic, removing the need for an external router.
 Attaching these interfaces to the bridge will provide as well a gateway for a certain VLAN.
 There is a 1:1 mapping between a VLAN and a SVI.
 Creating these interfaces is done with the following commands, after creation and port attachment to the bridge.

 ## iproute2